Which Injuries are Categorized as Catastrophic?

 For instance, broken ribs or a broken sternum can require multiple medical treatments and the damage to the bones can threaten other parts of the body.
 Similarly, broken arms or legs may impact someone’s ability to work.

 In any case, when a catastrophic injury is caused by someone else’s negligent actions, the victim of the accident has the right to pursue compensation.
-This requires the help of a knowledgeable and experienced Kansas City catastrophic injury lawyer who knows how to protect the rights of the injured.
+This requires the help of a knowledgeable Kansas City catastrophic injury lawyer who knows how to protect the rights of the injured.

 At Peterson & Associates, we put your best interests at the top of our priority list.
 Your needs matter to us and we’ll stop at nothing to hold a responsible party accountable for their actions.
 Our goal?
 To help you pursue the justice and the compensation necessary to move forward.